310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Everyone around me is shining so brightly, after all.
 I gotta keep working hard and not fall behind, else I'll just disappear into the crowd.
 {% endbubble %}

-{% img (Tanabata Declaration) Shinobu Sengoku CG.png %}
+{% img /img/es/eventstory/orihimeandhikoboshi/shinobuorigcg.jpg %}

 {% bubble Shinobu %}
 Isara-dono!
 Look, look!
 It is the Milky Way!
 We can see it even when it is not Tanabata yet, huh?
 {% endbubble %}

 {% bubble Mao %}
 Ooh, you're right!
-It's so pretty… Ah, that reminds me-- there might be a cloudy weather on the day of Tanabata Festival, so we may not be able to see it then.
+It's so pretty… Ah, that reminds me— there might be a cloudy weather on the day of Tanabata Festival, so we may not be able to see it then.

 That's why we should admire the scenery now as much as we can.

-Actually-- Both “Trickstar” and “Ryuseitai” have the word “star”[^5]…
+Actually— Both “Trickstar” and “Ryuseitai” have the word “star”[^5]…

 If we were to gather together, I'm sure *we* could become a shining, sparkling Milky Way.
 {% endbubble %}

 <div toc>
+<div style="margin-bottom:5px">{% btn #Chapter-Index,, arrow-up, Back to Top %}</div>
 {% btn /orihime_and_hikoboshi/cloudy_sky,, arrow-left, Previous Chapter: Cloudy Sky %}
 {% btn /orihime_and_hikoboshi,, star, Index %}
 {% btn /orihime_and_hikoboshi/living_sunshine,, arrow-right, Next Chapter: Living Sunshine %}